cloudevents/spec/CONTRIBUTING.md

 ## Suggesting a Change

-To suggest a change to to this repository, submit a [pull request](https://github.com/cloudevents/spec/pulls)(PR) with the complete set of changes you'd like to see.
+To suggest a change to this repository, submit a [pull request](https://github.com/cloudevents/spec/pulls)(PR) with the complete set of changes you'd like to see.
 See the
 [Spec Formatting Conventions](#spec-formatting-conventions) section for